TradeshiftJapan/proj_mgmt_with_github/README_en.md

 #### After Progress Confirmation Date

-1. The person in charge moves the card of the "To Do" board to the In Progress board.
+1. The person in charge moves the card of the "To Do" board to the "In Progress" board.
 2. Move the handled card of "In Progress" board to "Review" board.
 3. Ask the reviewer to review the task.